Sarmad426/Generative-AI/2-prompt-engineering/Readme.md

 **Prompt Engineering** is the process of refining prompts that a person can input into a generative artificial intelligence (AI) service to generate text or images.
 It involves selecting the right words, phrases, symbols, and formats that guide the model in generating high-quality and relevant texts.
 The goal of prompt engineering is to create effective prompts that can help users achieve their desired outcomes and improve the performance of AI models.

+## LLMS

+**LLM** stands for Large Language Model.
+These models are trained using data of different types to produce outputs.
+There are two types of LLMS.

+1. Base LLMS
+2. Instruction Tuned LLMS

+## Base LLMS

+Base LLMS predict next word based on text training data.

+## Instruction Tuned LLMS

+Follows Instructions.They are safe, helpful and honest.
+They use **RLHF** Reinforcement Learning with human feedback.

 ## Key Concepts

-- **Infering**: Deducing or concluding using evidence or reasoning.
+- **Inferring**: Deducing or concluding using evidence or reasoning.
 In AI, inferring is making decisions based on available information or data.

 - **Summarizing**: Reducing a large amount of text to its essential information.
 It involves identifying the most important points and presenting them concisely.